dren-dk/FingerCNC/README.md

 Desired advance of the x axis between cuts in percent of the blade width, so a 3mm blade and 50% will give a desired advance of 1.5mm.

-The actual advance is calculated so it ends up fitting withe notch width, so a 5mm notch gives, 5 mm / 1.5mm = 3.33 cuts, which is impossible, so we round up to 4 cuts, which gives 5 mm / 4 cuts = 1.25 mm/cut advance.
+The actual advance is calculated so it ends up fitting with the notch width, so a 5mm notch gives, 5 mm / 1.5mm = 3.33 cuts, which is impossible, so we round up to 4 cuts, which gives 5 mm / 4 cuts = 1.25 mm/cut advance.